Can You Bring Your Dog to Vote? Everything You Need to Know · Kinship

 The questions will come, so you should be prepared with answers.

-It’s easy to guess why dogs aren’t usually permitted at polling places: Many designated buildings, like libraries and schools, are not set up to safely accommodate them.
-Plus, depending on where you live and the time of day, these places can get very crowded.
+It’s easy to guess why dogs aren’t usually permitted at polling places: Many designated buildings, like schools and libraries, are not set up to safely accommodate them.
+Plus, depending on where you live and the time of day, these places can get pretty crowded.
 Between the lines, the hordes of people walking around, and all of the unfamiliar sites, it’s hard to imagine any dog would have much fun.

 Can my dog wait outside while I vote?